Placing of idols in mosque led to litigations over disputed site: SC

 The ACM entrusted the site to Priya Datt Ram, chairman of the Municipal Board, who was also appointed as the receiver.
 Thereafter, on January 16, 1950, a suit was instituted by a Hindu devotee - Gopal Singh Visharad - before the Civil Judge at Faizabad, alleging that he was being prevented by government officials from entering the inner courtyard to worship.

-The apex court in its judgement said:"On a preponderance of probabilities which govern civil trials, the finding of the High Court that the idols of the deity were installed in the intervening night of December 22-23, 1949 commends itself for our acceptance."
-The Supreme Court in a historic verdict on Saturday backed the construction of a Ram temple by a trust at the disputed site in Ayodhya, and ruled that an alternative five-acre plot must be allotted for construction of a mosque in the Hindu holy town.
+The apex court in its judgment said: "On a preponderance of probabilities which govern civil trials, the finding of the High Court that the idols of the deity were installed in the intervening night of December 22-23, 1949 commends itself for our acceptance."
+The Supreme Court in a historic verdict on Saturday backed the construction of a Ram temple by a trust at the disputed site in Ayodhya and ruled that an alternative five-acre plot must be allotted for construction of a mosque in the Hindu holy town.

-The five-judge Constitution bench also comprised Justices S A Bobde, D Y Chandrachud, Ashok Bhushan and S Abdul Nazeer, PTI HMP ABA MNL SJK RKS RDM HMP RDM RDM
+The five-judge Constitution bench also comprised Justices S A Bobde, D Y Chandrachud, Ashok Bhushan and S Abdul Nazeer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)